 The Centenary University DSO maintains a file containing all submitted documentation for a matriculated student throughout the student's tenure at Centenary University.
-When a student separates from the university, the file will be placed in an electronic archive for 7 years.
-After 7 years, the archived file will be destroyed.
+When a student separates from the university, the file will be placed in an electronic archive for 5 years.
+After 5 years, the archived file will be destroyed.

-Given limitations for storage of such files as well as the student's potential need for the documentation in the future, it is preferable that separating students make arrangements to pick up their documentation from the DSO prior to separation from the university.
-Students will be asked to sign a Release of Documentation form upon receipt of their documentation.
+Given limitations for storage of such files as well as the student's potential need for the documentation in the future, it is preferable that separating students arrange to pick up their documentation from the DSO prior to separation from the university.
+Students may reach out to DSO to request their documentation by emailing dso@centenaryuniversity.edu or by calling 908-852-1400, ext.
+2152.
+Once a student has obtained their records, they can request their records be removed from our archived database.

-Documentation that is submitted in support of a student's application for the DSO's Special Programs will be maintained for a period of one academic year.
+Documentation that is submitted in support of a student's application for the DSO's Intensive Support programs will be maintained for a period of one academic year for students that do not choose to attend Centenary after having applied.
 If the candidate does not matriculate to Centenary University by the conclusion of the following year, the documentation will be destroyed.

-Students are entitled to one copy of their documentation at no expense.
-Additional copies will be assessed a nominal fee.
+Students may request a copy of their documentation at any time during their tenure.
+Digital copies will be supplied free of charge but if a physical copy is requested there will be a nominal fee.
 Students may request a copy of their documentation by emailing dso@centenaryuniversity.edu or by calling 908-852-1400, ext.
-2168.
-Email requests for documentation must come directly from the individual who is requesting their file.
-Files will not be released to anyone, including parents, but the student or former student.
+2152.
+Email requests for documentation must come directly from the student.
+Files will only be released to the student.
+Files will not be released to anyone else, including parents.